-Figure 52 shows the response of the decimation filter at a decimation factor of 900 (K = 0, M = 14) and a sampling clock frequency of 18 MHz.
+Figure 53 shows the response of the decimation filter at a decimation factor of 900 (K = 0, M = 14) and a sampling clock frequency of 18 MHz.
 In this example, the output data rate (f{OUT}) is 20 kSPS, with a usable complex signal bandwidth of 10 kHz centered around dc.
 As this figure shows, the first and second alias bands (occurring at even integer multiples of $f{OUT}/2$) have the least attenuation but provide at least 88 dB of attenuation.

-Note that signals falling around frequency offsets that are odd integer multiples of $f{OUT}/2$ (i.e., 10 kHz, 30 kHz, and 50 kHz) will fall back into the transition band of the digital filter.
+Note that signals falling around frequency offsets that are odd integer multiples of $f{OUT}/2$ (that is, 10 kHz, 30 kHz, and 50 kHz) fall back into the transition band of the digital filter.

-Figure 52.
-Decimation Filter Frequency Response for $f{OUT} = 20$ kSPS ($f{CLK} = 18$ MHz, OSR = 900)
+Figure 53.
+Decimation Filter Frequency Response for $f{OUT} = 20$ KSPS ($f{CLK} = 18$ MHz, OSR = 900)

-Figure 53 shows the response of the decimation filter with a decimation factor of 48 and a sampling clock rate of 26 MHz.
+Figure 54 shows the response of the decimation filter with a decimation factor of 48 and a sampling clock rate of 26 MHz.

 The alias attenuation is at least 94 dB and occurs for frequencies at the edges of the fourth alias band.
-The difference between the alias attenuation characteristics of Figure 52 and those of Figure 53 is due to the fact that the third decimation stage decimates by a factor of 5 for Figure 52 compared with a factor of 4 for Figure 53.
+The difference between the alias attenuation characteristics of Figure 53 and those of Figure 54 is due to the fact that the third decimation stage decimates by a factor of 5 for Figure 53 compared with a factor of 4 for Figure 54.

-Figure 53.
-Decimation Filter Frequency Response for $f{OUT} = 541.666 \text{ kSPS} (f{CLK} = 26 \text{ MHz, OSR} = 48)$
+Figure 54.
+Decimation Filter Frequency Response for $f{OUT} = 541.666$ kSPS ($f{CLK} = 26$ MHz, OSR = 48)

-Figure 54 and Figure 55 show expanded views of the pass band for the two possible configurations of the third decimation filter.
-When decimating by 60n (K=0), the pass-band gain variation is 1.2 dB; when decimating by 48n (K=1), the pass-band gain variation is 0.9 dB.
+Figure 55 and Figure 56 show expanded views of the pass band for the two possible configurations of the third decimation filter.
+When decimating by 60n (K = 0), the pass-band gain variation is 1.2 dB; when decimating by 48n (K = 1), the pass-band gain variation is 0.9 dB.
 Normalization of full scale at band center is accurate to within 0.14 dB across all decimation modes.
-Figure 56 and Figure 57 show the folded frequency response of the decimator for K=0 and K=1, respectively.
+Figure 57 and Figure 58 show the folded frequency response of the decimator for K = 0 and K = 1, respectively.

-Figure 54.
-Pass-Band Frequency Response of the Decimator for K = 0

 Figure 55.
+Pass-Band Frequency Response of the Decimator for K=0

+Figure 56.
 Pass-Band Frequency Response of the Decimator for K = 1

-Figure 56.
+Figure 57.
 Folded Decimator Frequency Response for K = 0

-Figure 57.
-Folded Decimator Frequency Response for K = 1
+Figure 58.
+Folded Decimator Frequency Response for K=1